 Many companies out there will split ingredients into their parts.
 This disguises the amount of an ingredient in the food.
 It moves them further down so you don’t realize how much is actually in the food.
 Peas are a common example.
 They will list pea protein, pea starch, pea gluten etc. When you add them together it would more likely than not be much higher on the list.

-Sometimes you might see foods commonly considered superfoods on the front of the label.
+Sometimes you might see foods commonly considered to be superfoods on the front of the label.
 This is a reason why it’s important to look at the whole ingredient list don’t just stop reading once you hit the words you can’t pronounce because that is often where you will find said superfood.
 When looking at the ingredients list if it is listed below salt you may as well act like it isn’t there.
 Everything listed below salt is less than 1% of the food.
 I’m sure there is some outlier.
 The reason being cat food requires .2% Sodium on a dry matter basis for dogs the number is .3 for growth and .08 for adult maintenance So it is relatively safe to assume everything below salt is less than 1%.
 So it may say or shows blueberries, kale, or any number of other Superfoods on the front of the label that does not mean it is included in an actual amount that will provide the benefit attributed to said superfood.

 Labels do not include the number of Carbohydrates.
 In order to find out how many carbohydrates are in the food.
 You need to look at the analysis.
 For Dry food Add up Protein, Fat, Fiber, Moisture, and Ash.
 If they don’t list Ash you can estimate 7.
 I know of at least one popular brand of food where the ash content across many of their formulas is 10.
 Then subtract that number from 100.
 That will tell you approximately how many carbs are in the food.
 This is an aaproximation because the guaranteed analysis doesn’t add up to 100 as certain things are listed as minimum while others are listed as maximums.